ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/00-introduction.md

 Because sorting is so important, naturally it has been studied intensively and many algorithms have been devised.
 Some of these algorithms are straightforward adaptations of schemes we use in everyday life.
-For example, a natural way to sort your cards in a bridge hand is to go from left to right, and place each card in turn in its correct position relative to the other cards that you have already sorted.
+For example, a natural way to sort a hand of playing cards is to go from left to right, and place each card in turn in its correct position relative to the other cards that you have already sorted.
 This is the idea behind [Insertion sort]{.term}.